 READ ALSO: When is the best time to visit Puglia

 Alberobello is a fairytale UNESCO World Heritage town made of 1,500 Trulli (typical Apulian conical stone huts).
-It is both unique and enchanting place, and though a little touristy it is definitely worth a visit.
+It is both a unique and enchanting place and though a little touristy it is definitely worth a visit.